 Upon retiring from the PCLO, Charlie reflected: "I have worked at what I love, been supported by people I admire and collaborated with the best in the business.
-All this, and to be empowered to create programs of lasting value to the community all the while receiving incredible love and support by family and friends - what man could ask for community all the while rec support by family and friends what man could ask more?
+All this, and to be empowered to create programs of lasting value to the community all the while receiving incredible love and the family and friends what man could ask for

 Arrangements are private.
 There will be a celebration of his life at a later date.
 Memorial donations may be directed to Pittsburgh CLO in honor of his lasting and transformational legacy.
-Arrangements by the WALTER J. ZALEWSKI FUNERAL HOME, Lawrenceville.
+Arrangements by the WALTER J. ZALEWSKI legacy.
+Arrangements by the FUNERAL HOME, Lawrenceville.